-A type of tiny pasta, Israeli couscous is slightly different than its sibling, regular old couscous.
-While the standard version looks like tiny little grains, Israeli couscous — also known as pearl couscous — is made of larger balls that are toasted; Israeli couscous has a bit of a chewy texture and nutty flavor.
+A type of tiny pasta, Israeli couscous is slightly different than its sibling, regular couscous.
+While the standard version looks like tiny little grains, Israeli couscous—also known as pearl couscous—is made of larger balls that are toasted; Israeli couscous has a bit of a chewy texture and nutty flavor.

-Cook Israeli couscous by combining 1 cup of pasta with 1 1/4 cups of water or vegetable broth, and let it simmer for 10 minutes.
+Israeli couscous is cooked similarly to regular couscous.
+Combine 1 cup of the pasta with 1 1/4 cups of water or vegetable broth, and let it simmer for 10 minutes.
 Drain the remaining liquid and eat it plain or use it in a favorite grain-based dish.
-The heartiness of Israeli couscous makes it perfect for vegetarian or vegan dishes, but it should be noted that, as couscous is made from wheat, it's not gluten-free.
+The heartiness of Israeli couscous makes it perfect for vegetarian or vegan dishes, but it should be noted that, as couscous is made from wheat, it is not gluten-free.

 01 of 05

-If you like tabouli, you'll like this similar vegan salad.
-A simple, fresh Israeli-style salad, it's made with pearl couscous, tomatoes, cucumbers, fresh parsley, and lemon juice.
-Although the recipe is quite dependent on the fresh chopped parsley for flavor, try it with freshly chopped cilantro.
+If you like tabouli, then you'll like this similar Israeli-style vegan salad.
+Simple and fresh, the salad is made with pearl couscous, tomatoes, cucumbers, fresh parsley, and lemon juice.
+Although the recipe is quite dependent on the fresh chopped parsley for flavor, feel free to also try it with freshly chopped cilantro.
 It is best made ahead of time so the flavors have a chance to meld.
 If you're not eating vegan, you might like to crumble a bit of feta cheese on top.

 02 of 05

 Israeli couscous makes for a fine, if slightly less creamy, risotto.
 This simple vegetarian recipe is made with spinach and Parmesan cheese and prepared with a splash of white wine.
-If you like local or artisan cheeses, this recipe is a great place to use them.
-Try another hard cheese in place of the Parmesan, or consider a local goat gouda or sheep's milk cheese.
+Try another hard cheese in place of the Parmesan, or consider a local goat gouda or sheep's milk cheese for something different.

 03 of 05